CFARnet: deep learning for target detection with constant false alarm rate: Introduction

 \section{Introduction}

-The deep learning revolution has led many to apply machine learning methods to classical problems in all fields including statistics.
-Examples range from estimation \cite{dong2015image, ongie2020deep, gabrielli2017introducing, dua2011artificial,dreifuerst2021signalnet,diskin2021learning} to detection \cite{samuel2019learning,girard2021deep,brighente2019machine,de2017approximating,ziemann2018machine,theiler2021bayesian}.
+The deep learning revolution has led many to apply machine learning methods to classical problems in all fields.
+Examples range from estimation \cite{dong2015image, ongie2020deep, gabrielli2017introducing, dua2011artificial,kerbaa2023multi, dreifuerst2021signalnet,diskin2021learning} to detection \cite{samuel2019learning,girard2021deep,brighente2019machine,de2017approximating,ziemann2018machine,theiler2021bayesian, addabbo2023application}.
 Deep learning is a promising approach for developing high accuracy and low complexity alternatives when classical solutions are intractable.
-To facilitate this switch, we must ensure that the learned solutions are accurate but also satisfy other classical requirements.
+However, deep learning based methods lack some of the crucial guarantees that classical methods provide.
 In this paper, we focus on learning detectors for composite hypothesis testing.
-We claim that current solutions deliver on their promises but lack the Constant False Alarm Rate (CFAR) requirement which is critical in many applications.
+We show that current solutions lack the Constant False Alarm Rate (CFAR) requirement which allows robust performance under different conditions and is critical in many applications.
 To close this gap, we provide a framework for learning accurate CFAR detectors.